Free Printable Worksheets

 Do you include multi-digit multiplication problems?

-No, our multiplication worksheets focus on basic multiplication facts and times tables only.
+No. Our multiplication worksheets focus on basic multiplication facts and times tables only (products up to 12×12 = 144).
 The goal at this stage is fluency with core facts, which then becomes the foundation for multi-digit work.
 Attempting multi-digit multiplication before basic facts are automatic is the single most common cause of errors and frustration.
+A child who is still calculating 7×8 by counting up will have no working memory left for the multi-digit procedure.
+Once facts are automatic, see our grade-level worksheets for multi-digit multiplication practice.

 How long should multiplication fact practice take each day?